Ideolys/kitten-mq/README.md

 Most of systems (Kafka, RabbitMQ, ZeroMQ, NSQ, NATS, ...) are either too complex to use/deploy or too "low-level".
 First mission: stay simple to learn, simple to use and simple to deploy.

-I want a system which provides a beautiful admin dashboard, where each client is authenticated automatically with an assymetric JWTs (no user/password to maintain for each client!) and where it is easy to define who has the right to listen/send what.
+I want a system
+- which provides a beautiful admin dashboard (TODO)
+- where each client is with an assymetric JWTs (no user/password to maintain for each client!)
+- where it is easy to define who has the right to listen/send what

 It must provide a documentation for each channel and follow this principle `one channel endpoint/version = one JSON format` (no surprise!)